There are many things we do or are engaged in that we know when it's time to say "Goodbye",

 She was always there for others in whatever way she could help them.
 She was a giant of

-every day!
+day!
 Every day that we live, we should tell those we love just how much we do love them.
 We

-should tell them they are very special in our lives for being just who they are,
+should tell them they are very special in our lives for being just who they are, and because God

-difficulty in the union: Do not let the sun set on anger between you and your mate.
+the union: Do not let the sun set on anger between you and your mate.
 I will enlarge that

-further: Do not let the sun go down on neglect between you and those who are now at home with God the Father in heaven where there are no longer any
+further: Do not let the sun go down on neglect between you and those who are significant in

+now at home with God the Father in heaven where there are no longer any "Goodbyes".
+May

 In Heaven, the phrase "Goodbye" is unknown ~